MihaelaCatan04/GravITy/README.md

 ![Run Simulation with loops and conditionals](/GIFs/gif4.gif)

+P.S: There was an Easter Egg hidden in the IDE.
+Good luck finding it! <3

 ## Information

 This project is part of the Elaboration of Domain-Specific Languages (PBL) course at the Technical University of Moldova, within the Faculty of Computers, Informatics, and Microelectronics, as part of the Software Engineering programme.